RadImageNet-VQA: A Large-Scale CT and MRI Dataset for Radiologic Visual Question Answering: Acknowledgment

 \section{Acknowledgment}

 We thank the RadImageNet team for granting access to the RadImageNet dataset and for making this resource available for research purposes (\url{https://www.radimagenet.com/}).
-We thank the Jean Zay and Leonardo high-performance computing centers for providing the GPU computing resources used in this work for training models.
+We thank the Jean Zay and Leonardo HPC centers for providing the GPU computing resources used in this work.